 In 1954, only a year after the jail closed, it was transformed into a local attraction.
 The building underwent restoration in 1993 by owner Henry L. “Slim” McDaniel.
 Today, the Old Jail provides guests to St. Augustine with a glimpse into the history of the penal system and the daily life of its prisoners.
 The St. Augustine Old Jail was added to the U. S. National Register of Historic Places in 1987.

-The Old Jail is located on San Marco Avenue, north of Ripley's Believe It or Not!
-Museum.
+The Old Jail is located at 167 San Marco Avenue, just north of the downtown district.
+Free parking is available onsite.